 ***We will continue to update this list as we learn more about resources***

-If you have been diagnosed with novel coronavirus, asked to self-quarantine, are part of a vulnerable group, or are impacted significantly in some other way, we want to help support you in this time of need.
+If you have been asked to self-quarantine, are part of a vulnerable group, or are impacted significantly in some other way, we want to help support you in this time of need.
 Below is a list of recommended local resources for help in a number of different areas.
 We recommend perusing this list to see if any of these resources align with your needs.

 - The S. Small Business Administration is offering up to $2 million in low-interest disaster loans for small businesses impacted by COVID-19 in certain states, including California.